 Working in a corporate environment is loads of fun and oftentimes it feels more like an adult kindergarten than a serious work environment.
 The clowns will always make sure to keep the rest of the employees entertained.
-First thing that happens in the morning is the arrival of some overly dramatic email that is complaining about yesterday’s destruction and it usually goes something like this:
+First thing that happens in the morning is the arrival of some overly dramatic email that is complaining about yesterday’s mayhem and it usually goes something like this:

 We found out blah blah blah yawn, that the dirty dishes in the sink are the real problem, because we might bring the customers here and what will they think about the sink full of dirty plates blah blah blah and therefore we pronounce the hotshots from office A as great as they keep the work environment clean, but the office B is full of pigs because they keep making this mess.

 From now on, if the dishwasher is full it’s your duty to wash the dirty dishes after use.
 We will have a meeting about this problem today, please send us any suggestions before noon at such and such email.